-This Fruit Popsicle Recipe might just be the funnest way ever to serve fruit to your family!
+This easy Red, White and Blue Popsicle recipe might just be the funnest way ever to serve fruit to your family!
 A delicious combination of blueberries, watermelon, pears and homemade lemonade create a sweet frozen treat everyone is sure to love.

 Popsicles with fresh fruit are easy to make.
 Let’s walk through what you’ll need and what you’ll do.
 Reminder, the full printable recipe, with exact measurements and instructions, is found at the bottom of the page.
 This portion of the post is for discussion, helpful tips and answering common questions about the recipe.

 - Lemon Juice – fresh squeezed lemon juice is best.